 Most psychologists work directly with young people to help them find better ways of coping or managing parts of their lives.

 If your child has a mental health problem, she might see a psychologist for:

-- counselling to help her cope with a range of life problems such as grief, relationship issues or stress
+- counselling to help her cope with a range of life problems like grief, school or study issues, body image, relationships or stress

-- diagnosis and treatment of mental illnesses such as depression or anxiety, although a psychologist won’t be able to offer medication.
+- diagnosis and treatment of mental illnesses like depression or anxiety, although a psychologist won’t be able to offer medication.

 Video Adolescent psychologists and adolescent mental health